aidantt/aidantt/README.md

 @aidantt / aidant7376@gmail.com
-- Learning C++
-- Hoping to learn Machine Learning applications
+- Learning C++, Python
+- obsidian enthusiast
+- tired student

 <!---
 aidantt/aidantt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.